joelcoxokc/generator-soa/readme.md

 **Server**

 * Database: `None`, `MongoDB`
+* Database: coming soon - `PostgreSql`, `MySql`,`Neo4J`
 * Authentication boilerplate: `Yes`, `No`
 * oAuth integrations: `Facebook` `Twitter` `Google`
 * Socket.io integration: `Yes`, `No`

 ## Injection

-A grunt task looks for new files in your `client/app` and `client/components` folder and automatically injects them in the appropriate places based on an injection block.
+A gulp task looks for new files in your `client/app` and `client/components` folder and automatically injects them in the appropriate places based on an injection block.

 * `less` files into `client/app.less`
 * `scss` files into `client/app.scss`